Coccidiosis

 As with wet canker, pigeons need exposure to coccidia when young to form a natural immunity.
 Repeatedly treating young growing healthy pigeons makes no sense.
 Certainly this will mean that they have no coccidia but at one stage treatment will have to stop.
 As they would not have had any exposure, their immunity would be low and they would in fact be quite vulnerable to the disease as adult birds.
 Regularly treating in this way simply interrupts the ongoing exposure they need to form a strong natural immunity.
 Keeping the loft clean and dry will limit exposure and in most cases make treatment not necessary

 If coccidiosis levels rise in young birds it usually makes some of them a bit quiet and fluffed and some will develop a green or watery dropping.
 If some of your young birds show these symptoms don’t assume it is coccidiosis.
 Get a vet with avian experience to check some dropping under the microscope.
 If it is diagnosed and the level has risen to the point where it is compromising their development then the birds should be treated.
 In young birds treatment is only given if the parasite is causing clinical disease and compromising the bird’s development.
+In race birds the situation is entirely different.
+Fanciers should have their birds droppings checked several weeks before the first race and if any coccidia are present the birds should be treated.
+It is good to let the growing young pigeon form as strong a natural immunity as possible but then get the birds droppings checked before racing to make sure no infection is present.
+If coccidia are present the team should then be treated to make sure the season is started with healthy birds.

 In summary allow a controlled exposure to the disease in young birds through maintaining a clean dry loft and avoiding treatment unless the parasite is actually making the birds sick.
 In most cases, you will find when the birds are checked prior to the first race that they are clear of the disease, having formed a strong natural immunity.
 This however should not be assumed and checking is essential.
 Any residual infection should be treated prior to racing so that the birds can give their best.